A joyful woman in a pink blouse and young girl in a blue shirt share a tender moment, smiling with noses touching, as the girl holds a yellow apple.

 Jennifer joined Food Bank of the Rockies in January 2020, bringing with her over 25 years of development experience including leadership positions at Children’s Hospital Colorado Foundation, Dumb Friends League, and Project Angel Heart.
 Jennifer has a passion for connecting donors and volunteers with the issues they care about to impact change.
 Jennifer has a B.F.A. and holds a Master of Public Administration.
 She is a Denver native and lives by City Park with her husband, daughter, and two dogs.

 Erin has served as President and CEO of Food Bank of the Rockies since January 2019.
 Previously, she spent 24 years at Project Angel Heart, including 14 years as CEO.
 Awards include “Most Admired CEO” and “Forty Under 40” by the Denver Business Journal, and “2022 Food Bank CEO of the Year” by Food Bank News.
 Erin is a Livingston Fellow, Leadership Denver graduate, and holds a Master of Nonprofit Management and BS in Psychology.
-She and her husband have three children, all adopted domestically.
+She has three teen and young adult children, all adopted domestically.

 John Freer